Linear labels

 thinking — agent thinking level (optional)

-The thinking label controls the extended thinking budget passed to the agent.
-It is optional — omitting it disables extended thinking.
+Delego creates a parent label named thinking with the child labels below.
+It controls the extended thinking budget passed to the agent and is optional — omitting it disables extended thinking.

 Child labelAliasesLevel